-Today, finding a city with legitimate green credibility is one of the top considerations when forming a list of potential meeting destinations.
-And Grand Rapids, Michigan has earned a spot on the list of cities that qualify.
+Today, finding a city with legitimate green credibility is a key consideration when forming a list of potential meeting destinations – and Grand Rapids, Michigan has earned a spot on the list of cities that qualify.

-Sustainability is not only a priority for the city’s venues and hotels — the main touchpoints for planners and their attendees — it is threaded throughout city government, infrastructure, the transportation system, cultural institutions, private businesses, and community initiatives.
+Sustainability is not only a priority for the city’s venues and hotels — the main touchpoints for planners and their attendees — it is also threaded throughout city government, infrastructure, the transportation system, cultural institutions, private businesses and community initiatives.

 ASM Global, which manages DeVos Place Convention Center and two other downtown sites, is committed to creating the world’s most sustainable venue portfolio.